The Top 5 Employment Trends for Franchisors to Watch

 What the Data Revealed: Employment Trends in Franchising

-The full findings of the Franchising@WORK research were released in June 2022.
+The full findings of the Franchising at Work research were released in June 2022.
 These are the key trends that emerged.

 1. Managers are critical to employee engagement.

 Not surprisingly, an employee’s direct manager has the strongest impact on their overall satisfaction and engagement.
-In the Franchising@WORK survey, 84 percent of respondents rated their managers positively on three key criteria:
+In the Franchising at Work survey, 84 percent of respondents rated their managers positively on three key criteria:

 Lora Kellogg, president and CEO of Curious Jane, a franchise marketing agency that reports a 97% employee retention rate, says they coach managers on soft skills and emphasize transparency.
 “We encourage managers to handle job-related communications with their direct reports, even when those conversations are difficult,” said Kellogg.
 “We believe in transparency and feel it’s important for employees to always know where they stand.”